exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Check that the specified validator is the leader for the given round.
-- Check that the proposal does not contain any previously committed transaction (`Propose` message contain only hashes of transactions, so the absence of hashes in the database of committed transactions is checked).
+- Check that the proposal does not contain any previously committed transaction (`Propose` message contain only hashes of transactions, so the absence of hashes in the table of committed transactions is checked).
 - Add the proposal to the `proposes` HashMap.
-- Form a list of transactions the node does not know from this proposal.
+- Form a list of transactions the node does not know from `propose`.
 Request transactions from this list.
 - If all transactions are known, go to **Full proposal**.